Find The Best Insurance

 Here’s how much you’ll pay for inpatient hospital care with Medicare Part A:

-The cost of a stay at a skilled nursing facility is slightly different, and hospice care is free.
+The cost of a stay at a skilled nursing facility is different.
+This is what a skilled nursing facility costs under Medicare Part A:

 Read more about how Medicare Part A covers these costs here.

-The premium for Medicare Part B in 2019 is $135.50 per month.
-You may pay less (around $130) if you’re receiving Social Security benefits.
-You also may pay more — between $189.60 and $460.50 — depending on your income.
+The premium for Medicare Part B in 2020 is $144.60 per month.
+You may pay less if you’re receiving Social Security benefits.
+You also may pay more — between $202.40 and $491.60 — depending on your income.
 The higher your income, the higher your premium.

 The deductible for Medicare Part B is $185 per year.